jwsohn/jwsohn.github.io/_posts/scratch/peru-trip-overview.markdown

       * Communication in English
       * Currency and low price level
     - Eating in Peru
-      * Good food: Ceviche, Chipa
+      * Good food: Ceviche, Chifa
       * Tipping
       * Some personal recommendations
   * Planning your Peru trip